Alzheimer's disease is the

 If it is Alzheimer's, treatment may help.

 disease happens because of changes in the brain.
-These include lower levels of
+Some of the deterioration may be related to a

 For most people, the first